mspnp/aks-baseline-regulated/docs/additional-considerations.md

 ### Make use of container securityContext options

-When describing your workload's security needs, leverage all relevant [`securityContext` settings](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/) for your containers.
+When describing your workload's security needs, use all relevant [`securityContext` settings](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/) for your containers.
 The workloads deployed in this reference implementation do NOT represent best practices, as this reference implementation was mainly infrastructure focused.

 > :notebook: See the Azure Architecture Center PCI-DSS 3.2.1 for AKS [Pod security article](https://learn.microsoft.com/azure/architecture/reference-architectures/containers/aks-pci/aks-pci-ra-code-assets#pod-security).

 ### Pin image versions

 When practical to do so, do not reference images by their tags in your deployment manifests, this includes version tags like `1.0` and certinally never mutable tags like `latest`.
-While it may be verbose to do, prefer referring images with their actual image id; for example `my-image:@sha256:10f9714876074e25bdae42bc9ed6fde9a7758706-09fa-474c-86bd-eb7a95ae21ec`.
+While it may be verbose to do, prefer referring images with their actual image ID; for example `my-image:@sha256:10f9714876074e25bdae42bc9ed6fde9a7758706-09fa-474c-86bd-eb7a95ae21ec`.
 This will ensures you can reliably map container scan results with the actual content running in your cluster.

 You can extend the Azure Policy for image name to include this pattern in the allowed regular expression to help enforce this.